nordic-institute/X-Road-development/TEST_WORKFLOW.md

 8.2.2 CI build & tests
 - No merge conflicts
-- Test must be working LXC jenkins environment
+- Test must be working in LXC jenkins environment
-- Jenkins job is generated or added existing one
+- Tests must be attached to existing or new jenkins task
 - Test must working reliably e.g executed multiple times
-- If possible to make test independent
+- If possible test must work independently

 8.2.3 Documentation
 - Is documentation updated?